wp-mbjtechnolabs/smart-paypal-checkout-for-woocommerce/README.txt

 === Smart PayPal Checkout For WooCommerce ===
 Contributors: mbjtech
-Tags: woocommerce, paypal, paypal checkout, PayPal Smart Button Requires at least: 5.3
+Tags: paypal, paypal checkout, ecommerce, credit card, payment gateway, payment Requires at least: 5.3
-Tested up to: 5.5.1
+Tested up to: 5.8.1
 Requires PHP: 7.0
-Stable tag: 1.0.1
+Stable tag: 2.0.2
 License: License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-PayPal Checkout with Smart Payment Buttons gives your buyers a simplified and secure checkout experience
+PayPal Checkout with Smart Payment Buttons gives your buyers a simplified and secure checkout experience.
+Develop by Official PayPal Partner.

 == Description ==
 PayPal Checkout with Smart Payment Buttons gives your buyers a simplified and secure checkout experience.
 PayPal intelligently presents the most relevant payment types to your shoppers, automatically, making it easier for them to complete their purchase using methods like Pay with Venmo, PayPal Credit, credit card payments, iDEAL, Bancontact, Sofort, and other payment types.